 Too often, firms think that professional liability insurance covers all of their exposures; that is not the case.
 Coverage only applies if the underlying cause of action was based on a wrongful act or omission in the performance of professional services and not on a wrongful act or omission in the operation of a business that happens to provide professional services.
 That is why Victor offers a comprehensive cyber protection package.
 The Victor Cyber Protection Package includes the following:

 - Breach Rectification Including Digital Property Replacement Coverage: The policy includes coverage for business interruption and digital asset loss, including tools to get a firm back to productive service as quickly as possible and protecting the firm’s reputation.
 Coverage includes digital property replacement that pays the reasonable and necessary cost to replace, restore, or reconstitute digital property from written or electronic records.

 - Cyber Breach Response Team: Coverage includes access to expert risk management tools that can decrease a firm’s exposure by providing industry-specific guidance.
 If a ransomware event occurs, an expert team provides legal services and technical support.
 The team works closely with the firm and with forensic and crisis management consultants to identify the cause of the breach, determine its scope, and formulate the appropriate response.
 In the event of a breach, a privacy attorney will be assigned to the case and promptly respond to and investigate any event.

-Victor O. Schinnerer & Company, Inc. and CNA work with the AIA Trust to offer AIA members quality risk management coverage through the AIA Trust Professional Liability Insurance Program and Business Owners Program to address the challenges that architects face today and in the future.
+Victor and CNA work with the AIA Trust to offer AIA members quality risk management coverage through the AIA Trust Professional Liability, Cyber Liability, and Business Owners Insurance Programs to address the challenges that architects face today and in the future.
 Detailed information about both these programs may be found on the AIA Trust website.